 Victoria’s Secret Pink

 Victoria’s Secret, one of the famous fashion brands, has several variations of pink in its brand color palette.
 Even its clothing line targeted at teenage girls and adolescents is called Pink.
-Guessed the color of Pink’s brand mark yet?

-Since the introduction of this popular fashion doll in 1959, Barbie’s logo has stayed almost the same: its brand name in pink.
+Since the introduction of this popular fashion doll in 1959, Barbie’s logo has stayed almost the same: its brand name is in pink.
 More than half a century later, the font of the iconic wordmark is the only element that’s been modified.

 Perhaps, the logo color for this media franchise was an obvious choice, but it also seems to have in mind the target audience for its animated series — children.

 The popular design platform uses a soft shade of pink as its brand color to promote creativity, lightheartedness, and enthusiasm for design.
 Its handwritten font further highlights these features, making them part of the brand’s identity.

 Inspired by its whimsical pink mustache, Lyft’s logo design communicates the fun and playful nature of the brand.
 It also intends to convey friendliness towards women, inviting them to use the service both as drivers and passengers.